Mayurifag/yawn/README.md

 ## Roadmap

+* Update deps
 * Ignore binary files in diff, just show them.
 Maybe too much tokens files as well.
+* If got timeout from Gemini API, tell user probably need to update models.
+Any way to get the recent ones from Gemini API?
 * Lets send all codebase to Gemini API so answer will be more accurate.
 I should also make message for sent message that if we have little feature change and a lot of logging removal, main message has to be about feature change.
 * 10 second timeout for Gemini API call is not enough for large diffs.
 Lets make it 30 seconds.
 * Check if there is a way to output not full commit message but rather token by token in console.